OmniSharp/omnisharp-emacs/README.md

 in your normal coding sessions.
 There is an example configuration for evil-mode included in the project.

+### Using Cygwin on Windows?
+Cygwin paths need to be converted on the server side for the OmniSharp server to handle them correctly.
+See the server side configuration file [config.json][] that has example configuration for Cygwin environments and comment out the example path replacements.

 To enable company-mode autocompletion, omnisharp requires at least version 0.6.13 of company-mode to be installed.
 Then add the following to your dotemacs: